 Some people experience discomfort, soreness, bruising, and swelling at the treatment site.
 These symptoms should go away after a few hours or days in extreme cases.

-Throughout our research, we didn’t uncover any side effects that seemed more severe than this.
+We didn’t uncover any side effects that seemed more severe than this.
 Most people seemed capable of returning to their routine soon after the treatment.

-As with all medical treatments, the cost for SculpSure procedures depends on many variables, including where you live, who is performing it, how much of your body you want to be treated, and how many sessions you plan to undergo.
+The cost for SculpSure procedures depends on many variables, including where you live, who is performing it, how much of your body you want to be treated, and how many sessions you plan to undergo.

 Expect your costs to fall somewhere between $1,500 and $4,000.
 According to RealSelf, prices average $2,175.